Artem9999999999999999999999/AbScan/README.md

 Retrieve the frequency data for a specific CDR sequence and its corresponding canonical form.
 CAUTION!
 Please ensure that the local version of SCALOP is installed on your device and has been added to the PATH variable.

-Please enter 1 or 2: 2
+Please enter 1 or 2: 1

-Please enter the canonical form and CDR sequence, separated by a space: H1-7-A RIDPEDGGTK
+Please enter the amino acid sequence: VMTQTPSPVSAAVGGTVSISCQSSKSVHNENFLSWYQQKPGQRPKLLIYRASTLASGVPSRFKGSGSGTQFTLTISDVQCDDAATYYCAGGDIQSSDDVFGGGTEVV

 ## Second Example Input
 Greetings, user.
 How may I assist you today?